telerik/teststudio-docs/docs/automated-tests/data-drive-test/external-data-driven-test.md

 ><br>
 > Depending on the <a href="/automated-tests/customize-project/custom-layout" target="_blank">project layout</a> you are using, the _Properties pane_ can be on different location within your project.

-The _Enter text_ step allows only its _Text_ field to be data driven and, thus, it is the only one listed.
-Click on the dropdown next to it to expand the data source columns list.
-In our scenario there is a single column in the list - the _productName_, so select this one.
+The _Enter text_ step allows only its _Text_ field to be data driven and, thus, it is the only one listed. __Click on the dropdown next to it to expand the data source columns list__.
+In this scenario there is a single column in the list - the _productName_, so select this one.

 ![select-column](/img/automated-tests/data-drive-test/local-data-driven-test/select-column.png)